smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### System

 The terminology "system" in this proposal means the system's endpoint running inside the machine where the app connects to.
-In the classical term this means SDL core running in IVI.
+In classical terms this means SDL core running in IVI.

 List of RPCs identified as system related: `RegisterAppInterface`, `UnregisterAppInterface`, `SetGlobalProperties`, `ResetGlobalProperties`, `CreateInteractionChoiceSet`, `DeleteInteractionChoiceSet`, `Speak` (and other RPCs with `.ttsChunks`), `SubscribeButton`, `UnsubscribeButton`, `ButtonPress`, `SubscribeVehicleData`, `UnsubscribeVehicleData`, `GetVehicleData`, `ReadDID`, `GetDTCs`, `ChangeRegistration`, `GenericResponse`, `PutFile`, `DeleteFile`, `ListFiles`, `SetAppIcon`, `DiagnosticMessage`, `SystemRequest`, `SendLocation`, `DialNumber`, `UpdateTurnList`, `OnAppInterfaceUnregistered`, `OnButtonEvent`, `OnButtonPress`, `OnVehicleData`, `OnCommand`, `OnTBTClientState`, `GetInteriorVehicleData`, `SetInteriorVehicleData`, `GetWayPoints`, `SubscribeWayPoints`, `UnsubscribeWayPoints`, `GetSystemCapability`, `OnDriverDistraction`, `OnPermissionsChange`, `OnSystemRequest`, `OnHashChange`, `OnInteriorVehicleData`, `OnWayPointChange`, `OnRCStatus`, `OnLanguageChange`

 #### Display

 A "Display" is a **physical device** mounted on a defined position inside the system's area of work.
 Today e.g. in Ford vehicles this means the IVI display in the center stack.
 However, the system should not be limited to a single (implicit) display.
-SDL should provide an interface to the HMI so that it can provide information of other displays, such as a cluster display, head-up display, rear seat, door panels or widget displays that also act as touch pads.
+SDL should provide an interface to the HMI so that it can provide information to other displays, such as a cluster display, head-up display, rear seat, door panels or widget displays that also act as touch pads.

 The below image shows SYNC3 with an app screen being part of the display.
 The SYNC3 display in the center stack is the main display of the SDL system.
 The highlighted area is the viewport of app screens.
 Each app has one single main app screen that is presented on the SYNC3 display on user selection.
 Selecting another app will cause the display to show the screen of the other app.
 If that screen is visible, the app is defined as in HMI level FULL.